Foretelling the Future of Culinary America

 The inaugural dinner of the Baltimore Wine and Food Society (the Society) was held at the tony Belvedere-Sheraton in May, 1947.
 The hotel, a Baltimore landmark, is still very much in business, known now (as originally) as the Belvedere.*

 Perhaps appropriately for a regionally-based society, it offered up a program of regional food.
-Not Baltimore’s or the East Shore’s, but the Creole cuisine of New Orleans.
+Not Baltimore’s or the Eastern Shore’s, but the Creole cuisine of New Orleans.
 Here is the menu, another of the group preserved in the records of the Enoch Pratt Library donated with other materials by the Society.

 The Society’s major domo was Frederick P. Stieff, from a prosperous German-American family who made their money in pianos.
 He was an interesting and influential figure in the American culinary renaissance ongoing since the end of Prohibition.
 More on him soon.